Advanced

 Testing multiplayer with y-sweet cloud

-You can get a quickstart token on the y-sweet dashboard (opens in a new tab).
+You can get a quickstart connection string on the y-sweet dashboard (opens in a new tab).
 If you haven't already, you can make an account here (opens in a new tab).

 ℹ️